ShaneDsouza4/ShaneDsouza4/README.md

 <h1> Greetings, I'm Shane Dsouza, glad you're here
  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></h1>

+* 💻 **Passionate Full Stack Developer and aspiring Data Analyst,** with a strong foundation in building robust applications and extracting actionable insights from data.

 * 🌐 Committed to employing technology for impactful solutions to real-world challenges.

 * 🌱 Keen on discovering emerging technologies and domains, with a strong focus on innovation and pushing limits.